Jean-Pierre Changeux: Biography

 Copepod.
 He pursued PhD studies at the Pasteur Institute under the direction of Jacques Monod and François Jacob, and gained his doctorate in 1964.
 Changeux then left France for postdoctoral studies first at the University of California Berkeley (1965–1966) then at Columbia University College of Physicians and Surgeons, New York (1967).
 He returned to France as attaché to the chair of Molecular Biology held by Jacques Monod.
 In 1972, he became director of the Unit of Molecular Neurobiology at the Pasteur Institute, where he received a professorship in 1975.
 In 1975, Changeux was elected professor at the Collège de France, chair of Cell Communications, position that he held until 2006.
 Changeux is author of more than 600 scientific articles and several books, technical or for general audience.

 Scientific achievements

-All his scientific career, Changeux has been faithful to a handful of scientific questions, at molecular, cellular and brain levels.
-If one needs to seek a unifying theme to all of them, it is the conviction that selection is the basis of life processes, rather than instruction.
+All his scientific career, Changeux has been focused on a handful of scientific questions, at molecular, cellular and brain levels.
+A unifying theme to all of them is the conviction that selection is the basis of life processes, rather than instruction.
 While started as separate lines of investigations, all the research threads were tied in the recent decades within the study of allosteric mechanisms as a basis of for the involvement of nicotinic receptors in cognitive functions.